 Mindfulness is defined as being aware of your thoughts, feelings, and sensations in the present moment, without judging them as good or bad.
 The benefits, according to research: higher levels of well-being, improved life and relationship satisfaction, and reduced stress.
 Mindfulness has also been shown to increase focus and attention.
 In other words, you're able to keep your goals top of mind and be more aware of how your choices trip you up, or keep you on course.

 Find your focus

 One great way to increase your own mindfulness is to practice meditation.
-In the WW app, you'll find short guided meditations specially curated by our partner, Headspace.
-Or, you can take mindfulness breaks on your own, just setting aside a little time during your day to focus your attention on the present moment.
+In the WW app, you'll find guided meditations specially curated by our partner, Breethe.
+Or, you can take mindfulness breaks on your own, just by setting aside a little time during your day to focus your attention on the present moment.
 These steps will help get you started:

 - Select something to focus on.
 You might choose a color, a sound, or just your breath.

 - Spend two minutes focusing on what you've selected.
 For example, you could choose the color red, looking around for every red item in your surroundings.
 Or you might try to notice all the many different sounds you can hear.
 Or, if you simply choose your breath, close your eyes and feel yourself inhale and exhale.